cck3607/docker/index.md

 username:admin
 password:admin
 ```
 Once logged in navigate to Configuration tab at top of tool bar and select a target.
-Should look image below.
+Should look similar to image below.
 ![doc](https://user-images.githubusercontent.com/60015874/142032705-a980c631-877f-4307-a0fa-f913db60d56e.jpg)

 After the target is created we will now create the task by navigating to the scans tab and clicking on tasks.
 Then we will create a new task that should look similar to the window below.